News and information

 To find out more and join please visit; https://community.macmillan.org.uk/

-The meetings will be held virtually via Microsoft Teams, starting on Thursday 4 between 3pm and 4pm and will give you the opportunity to talk to other family carers and find out more about what support is available to you.
+Both meetings provide the opportunity to talk to others and to find out more about what support is available to you.

 The NHS in Norfolk and Waveney are seeking your views on cancer services during the current Covid-19 pandemic.

 You can read more here.

 In good health – the Norfolk and Waveney Health and Care Partnership – have more information about Cancer, including how to access support and services, and more on their website here; https://norfolkandwaveneypartnership.org.uk/our-work/better_care_for_people/cancer.html